Mississippi vacation rentals

 The Mississippi River fertilizes huge swaths of the United States with its water, and the state that takes its name does the same with much of its culture and history.
 Visiting Mississippi steeps you in the roots of American music, winds you past historic battlefields, and deposits you on the Gulf Coast to savor the seafood.
 You can visit the birthplaces of musical royalty, but also listen to the next generation of stars at juke joints in the Delta.
 Similarly, the Mississippi Civil Rights Museum continues the story told by the nearby Vicksburg National Military Park, showing how the fight for freedom has continued since the Civil War.
 In the far south of the state, another body of water shapes Mississippi, as the 44 miles of Gulf Coast shoreline boast beaches, phenomenal seafood, and expanses of water ideal for kayaking, paddleboarding, and fishing.

-When is the best time to stay in a vacation rental in Mississippi?
+The best time to stay in a vacation rental in Mississippi

 Long, hot summers blanket the state in humidity for much of the year, ending as hurricane season peaks in September, making the best times to visit late fall and early spring, when temperatures are more moderate.
 Events are mainly scheduled for those shoulder seasons to capitalize on that milder weather, and often they center on the state’s culinary prowess, like the Biloxi Seafood Fest, Gulfport’s Country Cajun Crawfish Festival, and Greenwood’s Que on the Yazoo.

 The Natchez Trace Parkway and the parallel Natchez Trace Trail cover 444 miles across the South, with more than 300 in Mississippi, following a travel path originated by Native Americans thousands of years ago.
-The Parkway’s visitor center is in Tupelo, but you can camp, hike, bike, and drive your way along the route, staying in cabins along the way, and starting or stopping at memorials, state parks, and unique natural sites.
+The Parkway’s visitor center is in Tupelo, but you can camp, hike, bike, and drive your way along the route, starting or stopping at memorials, state parks, and unique natural sites.

 Biloxi brings together beautiful white sand beaches, succulent Gulf Coast seafood, and a long history dating back to the 17th century.
 It’s a great base for exploring the state’s natural wonders and Southern hospitality.
 It’s also known for its championship golf courses.